 She has the same frailties and struggles as the rest of us who suffer with this condition.

 And, yes truth be told, she has more money than most.
-Without doubt, she will have access to some of the best doctors and healthcare.
-However, at the end of the day, her pain and fatigue will be as soul destroying and debilitating as it is for the rest of us.
+Without a doubt, she will have access to some of the best doctors and healthcare.
+However, at the end of the day, her pain and fatigue will be as soul-destroying and debilitating as it is for the rest of us.

-As we all do, she will have the good and bad days.
+As we all do, she will have good and bad days.
 Sadly, she will have flares and periods of stability.
-She is now after-all a Fibromyalgia Warrior battling with the rest of us.
+She is now after all a Fibromyalgia Warrior battling with the rest of us.
 Therefore, she is as deserving of our support as any other brave soul battling chronic pain.

 Whatever your thoughts are on the performer, she has brought the word Fibromyalgia into the public domain and that can only be a good thing.
 I for one, wish her all the love and luck in the world.